thirtysevennorth/domesticlight_public/README.md

 This March 15st, 2024 version of the project address the following issues:
 1) provides status monitoring and automatic reconnect for AWS to address wifi and connection issues
 2) preps devices for use of additional I2C connection for add-on sensor
+3) adds WebOTA update capability to allow for updates of the device from a webpage without an IDE

 # The update has two builds
 * DL_client is built for production and artist proof boards.
 These are boards with a series # of 300xxx and 200xxx respectively.